santos-gabriel/santos-gabriel/README.md

 # Gabriel dos Santos :man_technologist:
 ### Hello!
 Welcome to my profile

-- 🔭 I am currently working with desktop software development, Web e API's
+- 🔭 I am currently working with desktop software development, Web and API's
 - 🌱 I am currently learning web software development, both frontend and backend.
 Using technologies as a Java, Javascript, SpringBoot, NodeJs, React, among other technologies
 - 🎓 Graduate in Systems Analysis and Development